Robinlovelace/osm-tutorial/osm.md

 believe this phenomenon is more than merely technological.
 In OSM, they see a "revolutionary paradigm shift on how map data is being collected".
-Citizen cartographers have the added advantage that they are likely to know their local areas far better than any cartographer.
+Citizen mappers have the added advantage that they may know their local area far better than any professional cartographer.

 This tutorial adds a small nugget of information to the growing literature on OSM, by demonstrating how the data can be accessed for teaching or research